April 12, 2011

 Find Out if Your Android Phone Is Getting Gingerbread (and When)

+We know how confusing Android releases can be, and its been made especially bad by manufacturers that take forever to update their phones.
+Thankfully, there's a unified, community-managed resource anyone can go to to find out whether their phone is getting Gingerbread.
 JR Raphael, the same guy that told us which phone makers are the best about releasing updates, has done some more Android-related research, this time on which phones are slated to get Gingerbread.
-As if that weren't helpful enough, ReadWriteWeb's Sarah Perez has compiled all that information into an easily scannable Google Doc, for anyone to read and edit as new information comes out.
+As if that weren't helpful enough, ReadWriteWeb's Sarah Perez has compiled all that information into an easily scannable Google Doc, for anyone to read and edit as new information comes...

 April 9, 2011